powsybl/powsybl-open-rao/docs/getting-started/time-coupled-tutorial.md

 Once again, the expected behavior happened: the redispatching action was first activated at 0:30 at a 500 MW set-point and activated once again at 1:30 at a 0 MW set-point.

-We can see that before the global linear optimization, the global expense was 50010 because the time-coupling constraints had not been taken in account yet.
+We can see that before the global linear optimization, the global expense was 50010 because the time-coupled constraints had not been taken in account yet.
 The goal of the linear optimization is to _smooth out_ the injection set-points by forcing the generator to respect their constraints, hence the different cost after the global linear optimization that matches the expectations.